Most Recent Blog Posts

 Guest Author Ashley Woodfolk: Finding Inspiration Everywhere

 I mostly consider myself to be a contemporary writer.I love writing about real world issues; about kissing; about music and art and people trying to figure out who they are as they’re still becoming.So I look for inspiration in the real world.
-In the people I see on the subway, the songs I hear on Spotify playlists ...
+In the people I see on the subway, the songs I hear on Spotify playlists, the color of ...

 The Beauty That Remains,